sendbird/sendbird-calls-javascript/README.md

 ```

 ## Receive a call
-Receive incoming calls by first registering `SendBirdCallListener`.
-Accept or decline incoming calls using the `directCall.accept()` or the `directCall.end()` methods.
-If the call is accepted, a media session will automatically be established by the SDK.
+Receive incoming calls by first registering a listener.
+Accept or decline incoming calls using the `call.accept()` or the `call.end()` methods.
+If the call is accepted, a media session will automatically be established.

-The event listeners such as `onEstablished`, `onConnected` in the `DirectCall` instance must be attached before accepting a call.
-Once attached, the listeners enable reacting to mid-call events via attached callbacks methods.
+Before accepting any calls, event listeners (e.g. `onEstablished`, `onConnected`) must be registered upfront.
+Once registered, these listeners enable reacting to in-call events via callbacks methods.

 ```javascript
 SendBirdCall.addListener(UNIQUE_HANDLER_ID, {